qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

      Checking file size of thevankeyboards_minivan_josjoha.hex               [WARNINGS]
      * The firmware size is approaching the maximum - 28384/28672 (98%, 288 bytes free)

-  **Other formfactor keyboards**

-  An interesting use of more keys could be: assign a key to each of the layer-tap key thus avoiding the slight hold delay with a mouse;
-  add layer-hold key to `_RAR` more navigation; some Unicode; GUI key ... this should be easy.

-  Keyboards with fewer keys: the `_REV` layer would be the first to repurpose I guess, with a `_NSY` or `_ACC` or `_DRA` layer to it.
-  There is still a spot free for a toggle on left-shift, on the right- shift system.
-It seems it could become difficult.

   Use case
   ========